Is Colchester really Britain's First City?

 The status of being a Colonia can be likened to city status now – certainly, the Romans saw Colchester as being in the top category of settlements in Roman Britain.
 In fact, Colchester was also the first capital of Roman Britain, until after the Boudican revolt when the title passed to London, which serves as the capital city today.

 As far as we know Colchester’s status as a Colonia - awarded by the Emperor Claudius - was never revoked.
-However, Colchester was classified as a town until 2022, when it was awarded official city status as part of The Queen's Platinum Jubilee celebrations.
+However, despite this, Colchester was technically classified as a town until 2022, when it was awarded official city status as part of The Queen's Platinum Jubilee celebrations.

-Pliny died in AD79, one of the victims of the eruption of Mount Vesuvius which destroyed Pompeii, but his definition shaped the city for centuries to come.
+While Pliny died in AD79 as a victim of the eruption of Mount Vesuvius (which destroyed Pompeii), his definition shaped the city for centuries to come.
 Keep reading for more of Colchester's history!

-Iron Age and Roman Camulodunum literally laid the foundations for today’s modern Colchester, where the visitor can explore over 2000 years of history, and operated as a key place for Iron Age tribalism, Roman rule, Saxon and Viking invasion, the Norman Conquest, Magna Carta, Peasants Revolt, the Black Death, the cloth trade, the Reformation and the Civil War!
+Iron Age and Roman Camulodunum literally laid the foundations for today’s modern Colchester, where visitors can explore over 2000 years of history.
+Across the ages, Colchester has operated as a key place for Iron Age tribalism, Roman rule, Saxon and Viking invasions, the Norman Conquest, the Magna Carta, the Peasants Revolt, the Black Death, the cloth trade, the Reformation and the Civil War.
+To summarise: we've always been pretty important!

 Colchester was awarded city status in 2022 as part of the Queen's Platinum Jubilee celebrations.
 Reasons put forward in the initial bid included its historical significance, as well as its present day importance as a regional centre.
 Colchester's significant military history and ongoing links to the military were highlighted as well as its impressive arts and culture offer.
 Click the links to learn more about our city's museums, galleries and performing arts offerings.